RomarioKavin1/WebScrapper/README.md

-# A python web scrpper to scrap Product details from amazon.in
+A Basic python web scrpper to scrape Product details from amazon.in using BeautifulSoup and Selenium